 When you think of Italian cuisine, you usually don’t think of it as vegan friendly.
 This is partly true as, even though the vegan community is growing, it’s still seen with skepticism in Italy and there is some resistance to change by restaurants and cafe often not providing vegan options.
 Despite this, there are plenty of dishes that are and have always been vegan.
-Some dishes might have parmesan as a garnish option, but that is easily replaced or avoided.

 1. Basil and tomato pasta